 - Computational methods

-You will use various programming environments to create programs, applications and also controlled electronic devices to develop the principles of computational thinking along with the study of computer systems, from digital logic and electronics through C programming, up to using a physics engine to create a computer game.
+You will use various programming environments to create programs, applications and also controlled electronic devices to develop the principles of computational thinking along with the study of computer systems, from digital logic and electronics through Java and C programming, up to using a physics engine to create a computer game.

 In your second year, you will develop a broader understanding and knowledge of the theoretical and practical aspects of Computer Science, reflecting on more specialist areas within the discipline.
 Specific topics will be covered in greater depth with an emphasis on programming and applications development, and database technology.
 Other topics studied include:

 - Operating systems

 - Website Development

 You spend your third year on compulsory placement in industry.

 Your final year will focus on your dissertation in an area of your choice, but you will also study topics such as software engineering, innovations in Computer Science, and computer security and communications.
 Other topics studied include: